 Experience type Can it count?
 Full- or part-time experience.
 To calculate part-time experience you need to pro rata your part-time hours against the 35 hour week.
-Yes Paid or voluntary experience.
+6 Yes Paid or voluntary experience.
 Yes Experience gained in the UK or overseas.
 Yes Experience that is non-consecutive.
 Breaks in employment for parental leave, redundancy or travelling are fine.
 They just need to be excluded from your overall planning experience.
 Yes Experience gained whilst on a sandwich year or vacation placement.
 Please note that, in some cases, such work may not be of a professional level and therefore may be discounted.
 Yes Experience gained whilst self-employed.
 As long as you can demonstrate a consistent period of planning experience.
-Yes Experience gained prior to registering as a Licentiate.
-At least 1 year of your experience must be gained whilst a Licentiate, however, additional experience gained outside of the Licentiate period is acceptable.
+Yes Experience gained prior to registering as an Associate.
+At least 2 years of your experience must be gained whilst an Associate, however, additional experience gained outside of the Associate period is acceptable.
 Yes Experience gained whilst studying.
 (See exception below.)
-Yes Experience gained whilst studying a 1-year fully RTPI accredited qualification .
+Yes Experience gained whilst studying a 1-year fully RTPI accredited qualification 7 .
 For example, if you commenced this qualification on 1 September 2020, you would be able to start counting experience gained from 1 September 2021.
-Experience less than three months in duration (full-time equivalent).
-No Administrative experience or technical support experience.
-Experience must be of the relevant professional level, as defined above.
-No Experience gained as an elected member or politician.
-You cannot count experience gained as an elected member, though such experience may help you to appreciate the context within which you operate.
+No Experience less than three months in duration (full-time equivalent).
 No

-&lt;sup>9 To ensure that experience is gained over a sustained period, candidates can only claim a maximum of 35 hours relevant experience each week.
+6 To ensure that experience is gained over a sustained period, candidates can only claim a maximum of 35 hours relevant experience each week.
 If you work more than 35 hours a week, you cannot pro rata this experience to exceed the full-time requirement.

-&lt;sup>10 To find out more about RTPI course accreditation, see: www.rtpi.org.uk/accredited-qualifications.
+7 To find out more about RTPI course accreditation, see: www.rtpi.org.uk/accredited-qualifications.